CrayLabs/SmartSim/doc/run_settings.rst

 .. _run_settings_hpc_ex:
 HPC System
 ==========
-To configure an entity for launch on an HPC, SmartSim offers ``RunSettings`` child classes.
+To configure an entity for launch on an HPC system, SmartSim offers ``RunSettings`` child classes.
 Each WLM `launcher` supports different ``RunSettings`` child classes.
 When the user initializes the ``Experiment`` at the beginning of the Python driver script, a `launcher` argument may be specified.
 The specified `launcher` will be used by SmartSim to